Caitlyn’s Insider Travel Secrets [How To Travel Europe With Your Dog]

 A: Howdy!
 We’re Remy and Caitlyn, two native Texans now living in Spain!
 We moved abroad two years ago and that’s when our dog-friendly travel adventures began!
 Since moving, we have been able to travel throughout Europe and find dog-friendly places, accommodations, restaurants, and experiences.
 Along the way we have learned travel tips and tricks and we want to share our best tips!

-Q: Ok so now it’s time to give the people what the came to see! lol Tell us your top 5 travel tips for traveling Europe.
+Q: Ok so now it’s time to give the people what they came to see! lol Tell us your top 5 travel tips for traveling Europe.

 Tip °1